Fiveable

 • Combine task parallelism with loop-level parallelism for complex algorithms

-• Leverage for divide-and-conquer algorithms (quicksort)
+• Leverage task recursion for divide-and-conquer algorithms (quicksort)

 Task scheduling and load balancing

-• Implement for dynamic across threads
+• Implement work-stealing algorithms for dynamic load balancing across threads

 • Consider task affinity to improve cache utilization and reduce data movement